 Positive airway pressure therapy may not be suitable if you have any of the following conditions:

 Even if you do use a CPAP or other machine, you may need to adopt other habits to help treat sleep apnea.
-In some cases, more invasive treatments are needed.

 In addition to using a PAP machine, a doctor may recommend the following lifestyle changes: